Lachtan9K/spselit-javascript/10-Objects.md

 Note: Comparing two date objects on equality will result in **not equal** as it comparing objects itself not just their content.

 Best way to create "date string" is by calling `.toISOString()` as it will create string based on ISO 8601 format.

+### Global object

+Global object is special type of an object which may be supplied for `this` (Note: only in non-strict mode).
+Or it can be accessed via it's name from anywhere in script.

+It may be a different object base on implementation of engine.
+For the **web browser** it is a _window_ object for the **NodeJS** it is a _global_ object.

+#### Window

+Represents the window (tab) in which script is running.

+It can be used to manipulate content of website (`document` object), url, data storage, partially even browser itself.
+More on this practically.